 3. Use only warm water on the skin, never hot.
 Hot water dries the skin out and makes wrinkles.
 Forage for skin-friendly flowers to make a tonic facial rinse: purple mallow flowers, orange marigolds, yellow sow-thistle flowers and all yellow wild flowers except for mustard.
 Pick the flowers in season (now is the time in the Middle East) and dry them for future use.
 If that’s not realistic for you, use chamomile tea bags or buy your herbs from the health food store.

-4. As Tafline pointed out, drinking enough water is essential to flexible, healthy skin.
+4. Drinking enough water is essential to flexible, healthy skin.
 Boost your water power by drinking at least one cup of demulcent tea made with one of these wild herbs: plantain leaves, mallow leaves, hollyhock leaves, chickweed.
 Ratios are 1 tablespoon chopped herb to 1 cup boiling water.
 Cover and allow to infuse for 20 minutes.
 Strain and drink.

 5. Eliminate regularly.
 Lack of sleep, a hangover, or constipation inevitably lead to dingy skin.
 One advantage to the herbal teas recommended above is that they provide slippery demulcent properties that soothe the digestive track and keep you regular.